-The federal Nuclear Regulatory Commission has acknowledged that, in recent years, there have been releases of radioactive tritium from existing nuclear reactors, exceeding safe drinking water standards, at 37 sites, or more than half of the nation's nuclear sites.
-The NRC claims that no drinking water supplies other than some wells have been affected and that since the tritium has been released into groundwater, the problem is not so severe.
+The federal Nuclear Regulatory Commission has acknowledged that, in recent years, there have been releases of radioactive tritium from existing nuclear reactors, exceeding safe drinking water standards, at 37 sites, or more than half of the nation's nuclear sites.4 The NRC argues that no actual drinking water supplies have been affected; that since the tritium has been released into groundwater, the problem is not so severe.
 That is small comfort to the millions of Americans who live near these sites.